beccabeastly/San_Francisco_Housing_Analysis/README.md

 # San Francisco Housing Project
 In this project I analyzed data from San Francisco and used visualization to convey what the data was telling.
-Hvplot and Geoviews were used to discover what neighboohds from 2010 - 2016 were on the rise in rent and sales cost per square square foot.
+Hvplot and Geoviews were used to discover what neighborhoods from 2010 - 2016 were on the rise (or on the low) in rent and sales cost per square foot.
 This gave insight into an analysis that can be developed for future investors.

 ---
 # Technologies